GrizzlyBurke/MoShFantasyHack/MagicalStyles.md

 # Magical Styles
 ## Spellcasting
 Gaining the affinity for any source of magic provides a cantrip that can be cast at any time and a collection of "Words of Power" you can use to augment your powers.
-When you gain access to magical powers, you may roll 2 x WOUNDS each morning for formulae you channel each day.
+When you gain access to magical powers, you may roll an amount equal to your level each morning for the formulae you channel each day.
 To cast a spell, choose your formula, propose its effect, and select a number of d10s to sacrifice to channel the power.

 Typically, effects will do one or a combination of the following:
 - deal damage equal to 4d10 x d10 HP spent on casting the effect